Queen of Scots Stakes

 The Queen of Scots Stakes is a Listed flat horse race in Great Britain open to mares and fillies aged three years or older.

-It is run at Musselburgh over a distance of 7 furlongs and 33 yards (1,438 metres), and it is scheduled to take place each year in June.
+It is run at Musselburgh over a distance of 7 furlongs and 15 yards (1,422 metres), and it is scheduled to take place each year in June.
 The race was introduced as a new Listed race in 2017 and the inaugural running was sponsored by Edinburgh Gin.
 From 2019 to 2021 it was sponsored by Stobo Castle.

-From 2017 to 2021 the was race was titled the Maggie Dickson Stakes in honour of Maggie Dickson (aka Half-Hangit Maggie), who was born in Musselburgh around 1702 and who became a local celebrity for surviving her execution.
+From 2017 to 2021 the race was titled the Maggie Dickson Stakes in honour of Maggie Dickson (aka Half-Hangit Maggie), who was born in Musselburgh around 1702 and who became a local celebrity for surviving her execution.